A Room With A View: The House Of Love Airbnb, Florence, Italy

 The “House of Love” is aptly named because of the unbeatable view from its fifth floor combined- living room/kitchen/outdoor terrace, the property’s most outstanding feature.
+There are lots of amazing views of Florence to be had, but you either can’t stay there overnight, or if you can they’re not very affordable.
 Second on the amenities list is its amazing location - just steps from the Duomo in the historic centre of town north of the river.
 The prime location is literally around the corner from the Galleria dell’ Accademia - home of Michelangelo’s famous Statue of David - and just a few short blocks from the San Lorenzo market and popular Mercato Centrale.
 The Mercato, a two-story indoor market that’s popular with locals, is where you can shop for and eat locally sourced meats, produce, ingredients, and homemade dishes to your heart’s content.
 Just about every main attraction here is within easy walking distance as well - Santa Croce, Palazzo Independencia, the Uffizi Gallery, and the Ponte Vecchio are all a 15-minute walk away.
 The Florence train station is about a 25-minute walk.

 The two-story walk-up apartment is located on the 4th and 5th floors of a beautiful historic building.
 The architectural details that reveal themselves floor by floor make up for the fact that unfortunately there's no lift to get you upstairs.
 That’s right, no elevator, just 110 steps.
 It sleeps two downstairs, plus two on couches upstairs if needed.
 Though the online description says it does not recommend the apartment for children, I think it would be fine for kids 12 and over.